mmdbeer/smart-meter/README.md

 - others?

 ## 1. Set up smartmeter data reading and storage
+The script to read the message from the smart-meter, *./src/reading.py* is based on work by Erik Schrama: [github gist](https://gist.github.com/eas-ml-36/5087bdfe4f12dc8f6a892788974b62f4#file-gistfile1-txt).
+The exact location of the gas and electricity numbers differs for each smart-meter type.
+Electricity is typically shown as eg `(.....*kWh)` and gas usage as `(.....*m3)`.

 - adjust *./config/root_config* file to local settings
 - activate python environment and run `python ./src/create-db.py`